dggasque/dggasque.github.io/_posts/2019-10-24-high-cost-of-healthcare-and-the-american-business.md

 [High Cost of Healthcare and the American Business](https://medium.com/@dorothygasque/high-cost-for-healthcare-and-the-american-business-133f071fd702)

-This medium article that analysis employer based insurance cost and overall healthcare expenditures uses Plotly to create interactive graphs.
-Chart Studio was used to embed the graphs into the medium article.
+This Medium article that analyzes employer-based insurance costs and overall healthcare expenditures uses Plotly to create interactive graphs.
+Chart Studio was used to embed the graphs into the Medium article.